emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 INITIAL_HEAP
 ============

-The initial amount of heap memory to use.
-This value is appended to the other memory required by the output module, such as static data or stack.
+The initial amount of heap memory available to the program.
+This is the memory region available for dynamic allocations via `sbrk`, `malloc` and `new`.

 .. _initial_memory: